 If you have data in real-time, use it.
 Particularly for operational decisions that are typically slower and repeated often.
 Respond to the now – not last month’s, or even yesterday’s, data.

-Check the results of real-time operational decisions to make sure your models are working.
+Check the results of timely operational decisions to make sure your models are working.
 Don’t be afraid to modify your rules and analytics frequently to get things right.

 If left to run, computers will make mistakes.
 So be sure to include ‘guard rails’ to keep things on track.
 Including real human monitors and a stop button, so you can act quickly if a problem occurs.